-3 Ways Collaborative Communication Improves Healthcare
+3 Ways Collaborative Communication Technology in Hospitals Improves Healthcare Delivery

 Many hospitals, long-term care (LTC) facilities and other healthcare delivery organizations (HDOs) are striving for a more agile and resilient workforce.
 Directives to cut costs and take a patient-centered approach to care delivery encourage collaborative communication in healthcare teams and the elimination of silos.
 Interdisciplinary healthcare teams have a primary role in improving communication, when provided with effective communication and collaboration tools.
 And the EHR is not the solution.